TheresLundqvist/Ski-resorts/README.md

 ### EPIC | User Account

 - As a site user I can see my log in status so that I can visually see if im logged in or out.
-- As a site user I can register an account so that I can add/edit/delete information and keep the resorts details up to date.
+- As a site user I can register an account so that I can add/edit/delete comments I made.
 - As a site user I can log in and out of my account so that I can keep my account secure.

 ### User Stories not yet implemented
 The following user stories were scoped out of the project due to time constraints and labelled as "Won't Have" and "Could Have" on the project board on Github.
 It is intended that these user stories will be implemented at a later date.

-- As a site user I can give ski resorts star rating so that other users can make a better assessment.
 - As a ski user I can find suggestions of activities in the area so that I can vary my stay.
 - As a site user I can find links to local ski rentals so that I can find the equipment I need.
 - As a site user I can find links to car rentals so that I can find a rental car as close to the ski resort as possible.